 After all, there’s a reason why so many 5-star luxury hotels use Saatva mattresses in their most upscale suites.

-The Saatva Classic is one of the brand’s most popular models and a great all-rounder.
-It’s also a particularly good value mattress.
+The Saatva Classic is the brand’s flagship hybrid innerspring mattress and one of the brand’s most popular mattresses.
+It’s a great all-rounder and a particularly good value mattress.

 Then there’s the Loom & Leaf, Saatva’s memory foam option, ideal for couples thanks to its motion isolation capabilities.